 - If you would like access to view the scanned deposits online, submit a support request to the Treasury team to be added to the Wells Fargo online portal.
 CEO access is limited to two users per department.

 - General Wells Fargo Lock Box information is available on the Wells Fargo website.

 Departments receiving cash or checks on a regular basis should submit a support request to Cash Management to determine the best method of processing.

 Request Payment Alternatives to Cash

-When checks are received they should be immediately endorsed on the back with "For Deposit Only to Stanford University.”
-The appropriate project, fund and object code (for revenue transactions) or project, task, award and expenditure type (for expenditure credit transactions) should be recorded on the front of the check.
+When checks are received, they should be immediately endorsed on the back with "For Deposit Only to Stanford University.”
+The appropriate project, fund, and object code (for revenue transactions) or project, task, award and expenditure type (for expenditure credit transactions) should be recorded on the front of the check.
 All checks should be made payable to Stanford University.
-If a check intended for Stanford University is instead made payable to an individual, it can be refused for deposit by the bank and have a complicated impact on tax reporting for both Stanford and the individual.
-In the event that this happens, please request the check be reissued to Stanford University instead.
+If a check intended for Stanford University is made payable to an individual, it may be refused for deposit by the bank and have a complicated impact on tax reporting for Stanford and the individual.
+In the event that this happens, please request the check to be reissued to Stanford University instead.